Firm Matching in the Market for Technology: Harnessing Creative Destruction

 87 Pages Posted: 25 Sep 2017 Last revised: 15 Jun 2019

-By creating gains from trade, technology transfers harness creative destruction.
-We show that technology transfers are central to the economics of technological change.
-We provide an analytical framework for identifying business creation and business stealing in the market for technology from the derivatives of the gains from trade with respect to technological proximity, market proximity and the interaction between the two.
-We create a dataset that tracks interactions in the market for technology between publicly held US companies with at least one patent in the USPTO.
-Estimates of the probability of a match between pairs imply that the gains from trade are increasing with respect to technological and market proximity, and decreasing with respect to the interaction of the two.
+We develop and estimate a model of firm-to-firm matching in the market for technology between technology providers and adopters.
+The model provides a framework for identifying business stealing and business creation in the market for technology from the effect of technological proximity and market proximity on transaction outcomes.
+We create a dataset that tracks interactions in the market for technology across a broad range of exchange modes between publicly held US companies with at least one patent in the USPTO.
+Estimates of the matching equation imply that the probability of a match between firms is increasing with respect to technological and market proximity, and decreasing with respect to the interaction of the two.
 Combined with the identification framework, this sign combination implies that both business creation and business stealing exist.
-When technological proximity is high but market proximity is low the gains from trade are positive because only business creation is present.
-However, with perfect product market overlap business creation is totally offset by business stealing.
+Our framework reveals substantial heterogeneity in the relevance of business stealing in transactions across industries, technological fields, firm size, time periods and modes of exchange.
+We offer recommendations for managers of companies that are either technology providers or adopters.

 JEL Classification: O31, O34